 - UI Design

 - Technical architecture

 - Quality Assurance

-When building a software application or mobile app, whether with a full-service agency or an individual designer, it is in your best interest to engage with the full team you plan to hire upfront in order to form a cohesive and laser-focused approach to readying your product for market.
+When building a software application, mobile app, or even when compiling a software rfp, whether with a full-service agency or an individual designer, it is in your best interest to engage with the full team you plan to hire upfront in order to form a cohesive and laser-focused approach to readying your product for market.
 Anything less likely means wasted time and money.